Crownpeak/DXM-React-SDK/README.md

         this.post_category = new CmsField("Post_Category", CmsFieldTypes.DOCUMENT);
-        this.cmsFolder = ""; //set the subfolder in which the component will be created when scaffolding. this.cmsZones = []; //set the zones into which the component is permitted to be dropped.
+        this.cmsFolder = ""; //set the subfolder in which the component will be created when scaffolding. this.cmsZones = []; //set the zones into which the component is permitted to be dropped. this.cmsDisableDragDrop = false; // set to true to hide this component from drag and drop.
     }

     render() {